What’s Going Around: COVID, fevers, flu

 WellSpan Pediatric Medicine Physicians across the Midstate are also seeing COVID in addition to upper respiratory infections.

 They’re also seeing fevers from a variety of viral causes, including enterovirus.
-That can cause high fevers for five to seven days, congestion, fatigue and and upset stomach.
+That can cause high fevers for five to seven days, congestion, fatigue, and an upset stomach.

 Dr. Joan Thode offered the following advice about fevers: